source-foundry/FilterListManager/README.md

 4) When you select Edit > Open GlyphsFilters Directory in Glyphs, you should find that the GlyphsFilters directory now opens to an empty directory in your macOS Finder

-5) Add one or more filter list definition files that are specified as follows:
+5) Add one or more filter list definition files to the `~/GlyphsFilters` directory that are specified as follows:

     - define your filter list name using the filename (e.g. Esperanto.txt yields filter list 'Esperanto')
     - use a newline between each definition